Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Methods

 \subsection{Dataset and Partition}

-We use the Allen Brain Observatory (BO) calcium imaging dataset, featuring recordings from 13 Cre driver lines, which we partition into pretraining and finetuning sets \citep{de2020large}.
+We use the Allen Brain Observatory (BO) calcium imaging dataset, featuring recordings from 13 Cre driver lines \citep{de2020large}.
+We partition the dataset into pretraining and finetuning sets at the Cre-line level.
 To form the pretraining set, we identified a ``predictable'' subset by applying a knee-detection algorithm (Algorithm \ref{alg:knee}) to the per-line skewness and kurtosis distributions.
 This a priori process selected four lines (SST, VIP, PVALB, and NTSR1) that fell below the statistical knee—corresponding to major inhibitory interneuron classes and one modulatory excitatory line.
-To prevent data leakage, animals, sessions, and neuron IDs were kept strictly disjoint across all splits.
-This statistical partitioning is empirically validated by its correspondence to neurons with regular firing patterns, aligning our data-driven approach with established neuroscience principles.
+The remaining Cre lines were reserved for finetuning and downstream evaluation.
+For downstream tasks (movie reconstruction and drifting grating decoding), train/validation/test splits were performed at the trial level within each session.
+Specifically, stimulus trials from each recording session (i.e., each animal) were divided into non-overlapping temporal segments for training, validation, and testing.
+Thus, the same animal may appear across splits, but distinct trials were used for evaluation, preventing temporal leakage while assessing generalization across neural responses to unseen stimulus segments.
+Importantly, pretraining and finetuning datasets were strictly separated at the animal level due to the disjoint Cre-line partitioning: animals used for pretraining (predictable lines) do not overlap with those used for finetuning (unpredictable lines).
+This design ensures cross-subject transfer at the pretraining stage, while downstream evaluation focuses on generalization across trials within each biological subject.
+To guarantee a fair comparison, we verified that all models (including baselines and ablations) were evaluated on identical held-out trial splits.
+Details are described in Appendix \ref{app:data_partition}.